debezium/debezium-examples/kstreams-live-update/README.md

 The _aggregator_ application runs KStreams to join orders with categories, group the events by category name and accumulate the sales price per category in time windows of 5 seconds.
 The aggregated values are pushed to WebSockets.
-For that purpose, the aggregator application exposes a WebSockets endpoint using Thorntail.
+For that purpose, the aggregator application exposes a WebSockets endpoint.
+This application is built with [Quarkus](https://quarkus.io/).

 ## Preparations